How Much Does It Cost to Live In Germany?

 Rent per month takes a good deal of a budget of an average family in Germany.

-They have to pay 26.9% of income for having the chance to live and study or work here in this country.
+They have to pay 27.6% of their income for having the chance to live and study or work here in this country.

-Food requires even more efforts and we say so because according to the statistics the Germans spend 28.7% on markets.
+Food requires even more effort and we say so because according to the statistics Germans spend 28.3% on markets.

 They definitely spend a lot on restaurants and bars too.

-This is a part of the German culture to go out, eat out, meet with the business partners etc.
+This is a part of the German culture to go out, eat out, meet with business partners, etc.